 - 1. Safely move the vehicle off the road and away from traffic. - 2.
-Turn on the hazard warning flashers. - 3.
-Park on a level surface and apply the parking brake.
-Move the shift lever to P (Park). - 6-4 In case of emergency
+Turn on the hazard warning flashers.

-- 4. Turn off the engine. - 5.
+- 3. Park on a level surface and apply the parking brake.
+Shift the manual transmission into R (Reverse) or the Continuously Variable Transmission into P (Park). - 4.
+Turn off the engine. - 5.
 Raise the hood to warn other traffic and to signal professional road assistance personnel that you need assistance. - 6.
 Have all passengers get out of the vehicle and stand in a safe place, away from traffic and clear of the vehicle.

-- Make sure the parking brake is securely applied and the CVT is shifted into P (Park). - Never change tires when the vehicle is on a slope, ice or slippery areas.
+- Make sure the parking brake is securely applied and the manual transmission is shifted into R (Reverse), or the Continuously Variable Transmission into P (Park). - Never change tires when the vehicle is on a slope, ice or slippery areas.
 This is hazardous. - Never change tires if oncoming traffic is close to your vehicle.
 Wait for professional road assistance.